2022 Oakland Athletics season

 The 2022 Oakland Athletics season was the 122nd season for the Oakland Athletics franchise, all as members of the American League.
-It was their 55th season in Oakland (all at Oakland Coliseum), which surpassed the amount of seasons they played in their original home of Philadelphia (54 seasons).
+It was their 55th season in Oakland, which surpassed the amount of seasons they played in their original home of Philadelphia (54 seasons).
 On November 1, 2021, Bob Melvin was hired away from the A's by the San Diego Padres for their manager position.
 Mark Kotsay was named as Melvin's successor on December 21, 2021.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
+On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day was played on April 8.
 Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.

-The A’s were gutted ahead of the season losing key players such as Matt Olson, Matt Chapman and Chris Bassitt.
-Owing to this, they failed to improve on their 86-76 record from the previous season.
+The A’s were gutted ahead of the season after trading away key players such as Matt Olson, Matt Chapman, Chris Bassitt, and Sean Manaea.
+Owing to this, they failed to improve on their 86–76 record from the previous season.
 On September 7, they were the first American League team to be eliminated from playoff contention.

 The A's also had a poor offensive season as well, batting only .216 as a team and finishing at or near the bottom of the AL in every other offensive category as well.
 The pitching staff faltered as well, posting a team 4.52 ERA and finishing near the bottom of the AL in most pitching categories.